epic9x/obsidian-conf/readme.md

 Obsidian-Conf
 =============
-Obsidian Conf and Tools for analyzing my fault.
+Obsidian Conf and Tools for analyzing my vault.